Kiyoshi364/websemantica/docs/appendix.typ

 }] <fig:familytree>

 #repl(
-  caption: [Some Queries and Answers from @prog:familytree-pl to Scryer Prolog], )[```pl
+  caption: [Some Queries and Answers from @prog:familytree-pl], )[```pl
 % is Helena male?
 ?- male(helena).